Cauebf/pokedex-pokeapi/README.md

 2. **API Integration**: Leveraging external APIs to provide real-time data and enhance the application's functionality.
 3. **User Experience**: Focusing on a smooth and intuitive user experience with theme toggles and easy navigation.
 4. **Component-Based Architecture**: Building the application with reusable and maintainable components.
+5. **End-to-End Testing**: Implementing automated tests with Cypress to verify the core functionalities of the application.

 ## 🚀 How to Run the Project